WoltLab/docs.woltlab.com/docs/migration/wsc60/php.md

 All PSR-14 events now use the new `event` namespace (located under `lib/event`).
 See the [PSR-14 event documentation](../../php/api/events.md) for details.

 The changes are backwards compatible, the old namespaces can still be used.

+## Comment Backend

+The backend of the comment system has been revised and is now based on the new RPC controllers and commands.
+The previous backend (the methods of `CommentAction` and `CommentResponseAction`) remains for backward compatibility reasons, but has been deprecated.
+If you do not interact directly with the backend, no changes are usually required.
+[See](https://github.com/WoltLab/WCF/pull/5944) for more details.